Skip to content

 Previous possible work around (Should not be used - will not work)

-A slight improvement was suggested based on OnMatchWaitForAnother(x), which seems to solve
+A slight improvement was suggested to affected users based on OnMatchWaitForAnother(x), which seems to solve

 the issue if time x is large enough (larger than a frame cycle).
 The reason this suggestion seem to work is due to input buffers being emptied/swapped on frame boundaries, typically leading to release by user before timeout.
-Since this functionality is time-based it do not provide a reliable solution and this workaround should not be used in production code.
-This is easily seen by. using this function on the branch and pressing a button in rebinding UI and never releasing it.
+Since this functionality is time-based it do not provide a reliable solution device agnostic solution and this workaround should not be used in production code.
+This is easily seen by using this function and pressing a button in rebinding UI and never releasing it.
 As soon as suppression stops, the action bound to the rebind target will still fire.

 Proposed solution